“I believe in a world of good. The battle is not won, nor the struggle past. But I know the future will be even better.”– Charlotta Spears Bass

-Although many accounts suggest she was born in Sumter, South Carolina, according to Bass’s personal papers, archived at the Southern California Library, Charlotta Amanda Spears Bass was born in Little Compton, Rhode Island, in 1888.
+Although there is significant discrepancy as to the year and location of her birth — with dates ranging from 1874 to some accounts suggesting she was born in Sumter, South Carolina — according to Bass’s personal papers, archived at the Southern California Library, Charlotta Amanda Spears was born in Little Compton, Rhode Island, in 1888.
+[Read here for additional research on when and where Bass was born.]
 Little is known about her early life, but as stated in her memoir, Bass lived in Providence, Rhode Island, where she worked selling ads and subscriptions for a Black newspaper, the Providence Watchman.
 Because she was suffering from health issues, Bass’s doctor recommended she move to a warmer climate, and in 1906 she moved to Los Angeles, California.
 Similar to other urban centers across the nation, Los Angeles became a place where African Americans moved to seek better working conditions and escape racial segregation and violence, a mass movement which became known as the Great Migration.

 In 1912, Bass was selling subscriptions for The Eagle, one of the oldest newspapers in California.
 Founded by J.J.
 Neimore in 1879, the newspaper focused on stories relevant to the Black community, including job opportunities and housing options for African Americans arriving in Los Angeles.
 On his deathbed, Neimore told Bass, “I am dying.
 But I don’t want The Eagle to die.
 You are the one in whom I have confidence.
 Will you promise to keep it alive?”
 Two months later, Bass bought the newspaper at auction for $50.
 In May 1912, Bass became the owner, publisher, and editor, and renamed the paper The California Eagle, making her one of the first African American women to own a newspaper.
 In 1913, she hired veteran reporter Joseph Bass of The Topeka Plaindealer as editor for The California Eagle, and a year later they got married.
 Under the leadership of Charlotta and Joseph Bass, the newspaper grew significantly both within California and nationally, becoming a source of information and a voice for the Black community.
 Following the traditions of muckraking journalism, The California Eagle brought attention to the social injustices people of color faced.